A word from Dr David Lussier MD, FRCPC

 Monitoring your symptoms

-- Self-monitoring of symptoms is mandatory.
+- At all times, self-monitoring of symptoms is mandatory.
 Do not enter a CHSLD, RI‑RTF or RPA if any of the symptoms of COVID‑19 appear.

-- If you would like to get tested for COVID‑19, you can ask the establishment to arrange for a test or take the necessary steps to get tested yourself.
+- If you would like to get tested for COVID‑19, you can ask the establishment to arrange for a test.

-Upon entering a CHSLD, RI‑RTF or RPA, you will sign a register to facilitate research by public health staff on contacts in the event of a COVID‑19 outbreak.
+- Upon entering a CHSLD, RI‑RTF or RPA, you will sign a register to facilitate research by public health staff on contacts in the event of a COVID‑19 outbreak.
+The minimum amount of personal information needed to facilitate epidemiological surveys by public health authorities must be entered in the register (name, telephone number or email address, date and time of visit, place visited).

-You must take care of only one person at a time.
+- You will visit only one person at a time.
 This is mandatory and no exceptions will be made in CHSLDs, especially when two residents share the same room.
 However, the directive may be adjusted in RPA and RI‑RTF facilities if two people in the same unit receive regular, significant support from the same informal caregiver.

 Inside the facility:

-- Only circulate to and from the loved one’s room or unit.
+- Only circulate to and from the loved one’s or resident’s room or unit.

 - Do not enter CHSLD, RI‑RTF or RPA common areas.